Federal Skilled Worker Program

 - Work experience must be obtained in Canada within 3 years prior to submit the Application of Invitation.

 - Skilled work experience must fall under NOC skill level A, B or O, or TEER 0, 1, 2, 3 as per update NOC program.

 - Legally obtained work experience.

-- Part-time work experience with full-time study could not be counted for this.
+- Part-time work experience with full-time study could not be counted for this program.

-- For NOC O and A, CLB (Canadian Language Benchmark) 7 is necessary for an approved French or English language test.
+- Minimum of CLB (Canadian Language Benchmark) 7 is necessary for an approved French or English language test for TEER 0 or Teer 1 jobs.

-- However, for NOC B, CLB 5 is necessary.
+- However, CLB 5 is acceptable with certain NOC’s.

 - Applicant must intend to live in any province other than Quebec.